wembaye/kaiser_tableau_extension_local/readMe.md

 3. script.js
 4. style.css
+5. Sample-Eu Superstore.xls

-the excel file is here for your information when you need to upload it in tableau. you will need it in step three
+The excel file is here for your information when you need to upload it in tableau. you will need it in step three

 # step 2